Jordan Williams (fighter): Dana White's Contender Series

 After racking a 7–2 record in California regional circuit and most lately Bellator, Williams was invited to face Tim Caron at Dana White's Contender Series 11 on June 26, 2018.
 He won the fight via third-round knockout, but the result was eventually overturned after Williams tested positive for cannabis metabolites.
 Williams was also fined and suspended for six months, making him eligible to return to competition on December 26, 2018.

 After a technical knockout victory against Diego Herzog at Bellator 220, Williams returned to the Contender Series to face Ramazan Kuramagomedov at Dana White's Contender Series 21 on July 23, 2019.
 He lost the fight via split decision.

 He made his third appearance in the series against Gregory Rodrigues at Dana White's Contender Series 33 on September 15, 2020.
 He won the fight via first-round knockout and was awarded a contract with the UFC.

 Ultimate Fighting Championship

 Williams made his promotional debut against Nassourdine Imavov at UFC on ESPN: Holm vs. Aldana on October 4, 2020.
 He lost the fight via unanimous decision.

 Return to welterweight

 He made his sophomore appearance against Mickey Gall at UFC on ESPN: Sandhagen vs. Dillashaw on July 24, 2021.
 He lost the fight via first-round submission.

 Williams faced Ian Garry at UFC 268 on November 6, 2021.
 He lost the fight via knockout at the end of the first round.

-On February 10, 2022, it was announced that Williams was released by UFC.
+On February 10, 2022, it was announced that Williams was released by the UFC.